ATLANTBH/testing-research/parallel_mobile_execution/android/README.md

 ## Description

 This POC shows ability to run mobile tests on multiple real Android devices in parallel.
 Main engine for this parallel execution is in bash script `android_runner.sh`.
-This script is used for running parallel mobile tests written in RSpec or TestNG in conjuction with Appium as mobile framework.
+This script is used for installing *.apk on attached devices and running parallel mobile tests written in RSpec or TestNG in conjuction with Appium as mobile framework.
 This project gives examples in both TestNG and RSpec on how to configure test scripts that could be executed in parallel

 ## Usage